EmreCandan0/MCP-RasterAgent/README.md

   _(Note: Because Claude Desktop doesn't support TIFF uploads, this agent uses file paths instead of uploads.)_
 - **Extensible:** Easy to add more geospatial tools.

+Note:If you want to run it as local client using pattern match you will need an mcp client to be parsed by pattern_match.py which will be added soon.
 ---

 ## Requirements